 Games.
 No person in a park shall take part in or abet the playing of any games involving thrown or otherwise propelled objects such as balls, stones, arrows, javelins, or model airplanes except in areas set apart for such forms of recreation.

 Lights illuminating buildings or associated grounds for decorative or recreational purposes shall be shielded or screened in such a way as not to project a beam of light directly onto the beach area, or turned off between sunset and sunrise during the period of May 1 to October 31 of each year.

 Window treatments in windows facing the gulf are required so that interior lights do not illuminate the beach, or the property owners’ interior lights shall be off between sunset and sunrise during the period of May 1 to October 31 of each year, so they do not have to install additional window treatments.

 Any items or temporary structures, including but not limited to screen rooms, beach chairs, umbrellas and cabanas, which have the potential for entrapment of marine turtles and which may interfere with the use of the natural beach environment for nesting shall be: (1)Removed from the beach nightly by the owner of the property upon which the item or temporary structure is located.
 If the item or temporary structure is not located on private property, it may be tagged or removed by a code enforcement officer, or (2)Stored in areas designated by the city which are situated to avoid interference with marine turtles.

-The complete regulations can be found at:
+The complete regulations can be found at these links: